 - if you are taking any prescription or nonprescription medicine, herbal preparation, or dietary supplement

 - if you have allergies to medicines, foods, or other substances

-- if you have a history of kidney or liver problems, blood or bleeding problems (eg, hemophilia, low blood platelets), mental or mood problems, or suicidal thoughts or actions
+- if you have a history of kidney problems, liver problems (eg, hepatitis), blood or bleeding problems (eg, hemophilia, low blood platelets), mental or mood problems, or suicidal thoughts or actions